Sathwik-07/My-Sbit-College-Website/README.md

-# cimagecollege.github.io
+# This is my College Website

-This is a clone website created by me from scratch using HTML &amp; CSS.
+This is a single static webpage developed using Html,Css and Javascript